B-PRAVEEN/Urbanity/README.md

 # Urbanity
-Social Network For Movers, Travelers, and Tourists.
+Social Network For Expatriates, Tourists and Travelers.